kabarton62/cybersec-tools-I/metasploit/lab2/lab2.md

 ```

 ### Challenge 6: Sessions
 Metasploit can simultaneously manage multiple active _sessions_.
+The **jobs** command will list jobs running in the background but does not enable interaction with the associated session.
 The **sessions** command is used to list, interact with, and kill sessions.
 Sessions can be standard shells, Meterpreter shells, or other types of command line interfaces with targets.
 We covered the basics of the **sessions** command, but advanced options can be very useful during a penetration test or other operational use of Metasploit.
 Additional reading can be found at [Offensive Security](https://www.offensive-security.com/metasploit-unleashed/msfconsole-commands/) and [Hacking Articles](https://www.hackingarticles.in/metasploit-for-pentester-sessions/).

 One feature that can be useful is the ability to upgrade a non-Meterpreter shell to a Meterpreter shell.
 The following example illustrates upgrading a Unix shell to a Meterpreter shell.